ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/en_Stardew Valley.md

 - Traveling Merchant buffs

 ## When the player receives an item, what happens?
-Since Pelican Town is a remote area, it takes one working day for every item to reach the player.
+Since Pelican Town is a remote area, it takes one business day for every item to reach the player.
 If an item is received while online, it will appear in the player's mailbox the next morning, with a message from the sender telling them where it was found.
 If an item is received while offline, it will be in the mailbox as soon as the player logs in.

 ## Multiplayer